Hello from everyone at Bungie,

 - France, Germany, Italy, Spain, South Korea, Poland, Russia, and more: 112

-- Deaf Crisis Line: 321-800-3323; Videophone: 573-303-5604; and Text HAND to 839863
+- Deaf Crisis Line: 711 then 988; 321-800-3323; Videophone: 573-303-5604; and Text HAND to 839863

 Managing Self-harm

 It's okay to not be okay.
 Your emotions are real and you have to find ways to cope with them and process what is going on in your life.
-If you feel the urge to self-harm, here are some alternatives to try to help process and assist with those emotions:
+If you feel the urge to self-harm, here are some common strategies to try to help process and assist with those emotions:

 -